Bedrock-OSS/bedrock-wiki/docs/items/documentation.md

 ```

 -   RP item files are no longer used, `minecraft:icon` and all other RP components should be used in the BP item file.

+## Additional Notes

+-   You may not override Vanilla items using the new format.
+-   `transform_item` always crashed the game.
+-   `minecraft:mining_speed` does not currently have any function.
+-   Parameter `use_efficiency` of component `"minecraft:digger"` does not currently have a function.
+-   You may not add a custom `sound_event` to component `"minecraft:record"`.
+-   Component `minecraft:shooter` is currently broken.
+-   `minecraft:on_use` will always trigger instantly, regardless of any set value of `minecraft:use_duration`